U.S. top court rejects challenge to strict Arkansas abortion law

 The nine justices, with no noted dissents, declined to hear an appeal by abortion provider Planned Parenthood of a lower court ruling that had revived the state law, which sets regulations regarding the RU-486 “abortion pill,” after it was earlier struck down by a federal judge.
 The law had remained blocked pending the outcome of the appeal to the Supreme Court.

-The high court’s action may not be the final word on the matter.
-Planned Parenthood can still ask a judge to reimpose the injunction blocking the law.
+The high court’s action will not be the final word on the matter.
+Planned Parenthood, which argues that the law would ban medication abortion in Arkansas, said it will immediately ask a federal judge to reimpose the injunction blocking the law.

+Planned Parenthood also said it is telling patients they can no longer access medication abortion at its two clinics in the state.
+The only other abortion clinic in Arkansas, Little Rock Family Planning Services in the state capital, offers both surgical and medication abortions.

+“This law cannot and must not stand.
+We will not stop fighting for every person’s right to access safe, legal abortion,” said Dawn Laguens, Planned Parenthood’s executive vice president.

 The Supreme Court in 1973 legalized abortion nationwide, but many Republican-governed states have passed laws seeking to impose a variety of restrictions, some so demanding that they may shut down abortion clinics and make the procedure far more difficult to obtain.